 Almost all states allow applicants to submit an application and supporting documents in person, by mail, or online through a web-based application.
 Most states encourage individuals to use the online application.
 Typically this avenue will result in a faster determination time.

 Step 6 – Waiting on your determination letter

 Medicaid offices, by federal law, have a limited number of days to review a Medicaid application, make an approved / denied determination, and to notify the applicant.
 For persons applying on the basis of disability, this is 90 days, and for all other persons, it is 45 days.
-However, there is no way for applicants to enforce this law and sometimes state Medicaid offices do take longer to complete the determination process.
+However, there is no way for applicants to enforce this law and sometimes state Medicaid offices take longer to complete the determination process.
 This period in which an applicant is waiting for a Medicaid determination is called “Medicaid pending”.
 More information about receiving care while Medicaid pending is available here.

 Step 7 – Determination letter review

-When you receive your Medicaid determination letter, regardless of approval or denial, it is of vital importance that you closely review the determination letter.
-By some professional Medicaid planners estimates, between 25% and 35% of all Medicaid determination letters contain errors made by the Medicaid application review staff.
+When you receive your Medicaid determination letter, regardless of approval or denial, it is of vital importance that you closely review it.
+By some professional Medicaid Planners estimates, between 25% and 35% of all Medicaid determination letters contain errors made by the Medicaid application review staff.
 These errors can be minor, such a calculation of the share-of-cost (or patient responsibility), or they can be more critical, like an error in the calculation of how much money one spouse is permitted to retain when the other spouse enters a nursing home.
 Outright denial of Medicaid benefits when the applicant is, in fact, eligible is not an uncommon error.
 In these cases, an appeal is required.
 Learn more about Medicaid appeals.